NorskRegnesentral/nao-remote/README.md

 You will need a TLS certificate for NAO in order to communicate properly.
-The quickest way is to create a self-signed certificate on NAO.
+The quickest way is to create a self-signed certificate on NAO (You can use the `openssl` binary from dist if installed Python 3 using that).
 Assuming that the hostname for the NAO is nao.local, which is the default when using zeroconf, the command would be.

 ```
 openssl req -x509 -nodes -newkey rsa:2048 -keyout /home/nao/remote_control/nao_server/certs/nao.local.key -out /home/nao/remote_control/nao_server/certs/nao_local_cert.cer -days 365 -subj "/CN=nao.local"